jfxueX/bash/commands/local/awk.md

 ```

 What would be printed?
-"Three" or
+`Three` or
-"Two:Three:4?"
-Well, the script would print out
+`Two:Three:4?` Well, the script would print out
-"Two:Three:4" twice.
+`Two:Three:4` twice.
 However, if you deleted the first print statement,
 it would print out
-"Three" once!
+`Three` once!
 I thought this was very strange at first, but after pulling out some
 hair, kicking the deck, and yelling at muself and everyone who had
 anything to do with the development of UNIX, it is intuitively obvious.